A Thorough review of Hyperbaric Oxygen Therapy in cancer treatment

 1. Research shows it is already used to good effect when used with radiotherapy where it does seem to reduce tissue damage and side-effects.

-2. Some cancer centres use it to improve the uptake of chemotherapy drugs.
+2. Some cancer centres use it to improve the uptake of chemotherapy drugs and improve results.

 Here we look at the use of Hyperbaric Oxygen and cancer in a little more detail.